harshita-s/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-06-01"
   date_end = ""
-  description = "Only 600 most qualified young scientists can be given the opportunity to enrich and share the unique atmosphere of the LNLMs.”
+  description = ""Only __600 most qualified__ young scientists can be given the opportunity to enrich and share the unique atmosphere of the LNLMs."
 Selected as one of __15 Mars Fellows under the Mars Fellows Programme__."

 [[item]]
   organization = "SPIE society for optics and photonics"